Copyright © 2020 Federation of Students, University of Waterloo operating as Waterloo Undergraduate Student Association

 In order to operate the Bombshelter Pub and Federation Hall, the Waterloo Undergraduate Student Association has reached a series of agreements with the university focused around our use of the space and the sale of alcohol.

 Double arrow Pub Operating Agreement 2010

-In order to implement results of the 2007 referendum on a universal bus pass for full-time undergraduate students, the Waterloo Undergraduate Student Association entered into two agreements.
-The first contract is with the Region of Waterloo (owners of Grand River Transit).
 This agreement lays out the process for the collection of fees and provision of services regarding the universal bus pass.
-The second agreement is between the Waterloo Undergraduate Student Association, the Region of Waterloo and the University of Waterloo.
-The second agreement allows for WatCards to be used as bus pass and sets out rules for the collection of WatCards if misuse is expected.
+It is between the Waterloo Undergraduate Student Association, the Region of Waterloo and the University of Waterloo.

 Health Services Expansion